JeffShao96/Symbolic-NS3/README.md

 Below is a short introduction of Symbolic NS-3, and you can find more information in this [short paper](Sym_NS_3_Draft.pdf).

-## Demo
+## An exhaustive testing demo

 Let's consider an exhaustive testing problem in a network where two senders and one receiver are connected by two point-to-point links.
 Both senders simultaneously send a packet to the receiver.
 What is the range of all possible differences between the arrival times of these two packets if each link has an uncertain delay between 1 and 1000ms?

-We can use the brute force method with the current NS-3 to simulate all possible cases.
+We can use the brute force method with the current NS-3 to simulate all possible cases (a total of 1000*1000=1,000,000 cases).
 You can download the corresponding scripts and code [here](https://github.com/JeffShao96/Current-NS3) and the simulation result is presented and discussed in the [short paper]((Sym_NS_3_Draft.pdf)).

 We propose a more efficient method using our proposed Symbolic NS-3.
 This repository contains our current Symbolic NS-3 and the corresponding scripts to run this demo, and the simulation result is also presented and discussed in the [short paper]((Sym_NS_3_Draft.pdf)).